 What is the cost for gentle and affordable root canal therapy in Lincoln, NE?

 The average cost for a gentle and affordable root canal therapy ranges between $400 to $850 in Lincoln, NE.
 The cost of a root canal from an endodontist is typically over $1000.
-The cost is higher as most endodontists do not accept major insurance plans in Lincoln, NE.
-If you want a gentle and affordable root canal, Dr. Kathryn Alderman can perform a root canal therapy at any of her locations, and the cost for a root canal would be dramatically cheaper in comparison with the cost of an endodontist.
+The cost is higher because most endodontists do not accept major insurance plans in Lincoln, NE.
+If you want a gentle and affordable root canal, Dr. Kathryn Alderman can perform a root canal therapy at any of her locations.
+Then, the cost for a root canal will be dramatically cheaper than with an endodontist.
 Dr. Kathryn Alderman accepts most major insurance plans, and the cost for root canal therapy after insurance may be as little as $150.

 Does dental insurance cover a root canal treatment?

 Most dental insurances will cover anywhere from 50-80% of the cost of a root canal.

 What is the cost for a root canal without dental insurance in Lincoln, NE?

 The cost for a root canal without insurance in Lincoln, NE is between $400-$1400 (depending on the tooth).
 If you are looking for a dental payment plan, we would be happy to talk through dental payment options for a root canal treatment at any of our offices.

 I have a tooth with a root canal and a crown that hurts.
 Is that normal?

 It’s normal to experience some discomfort right after root canal therapy.
 However, if you experience a toothache or mild discomfort long after root canal therapy, you could have a cracked or infected tooth.
 If this is the case, you should see our emergency dentist in Lincoln, NE to evaluate your toothache.

 Should I have pain in a tooth with a root canal therapy years later?